fiolj/sparta/doc/web/read_surf.rst

 Particles collide with surface elements as they advect.
-Each surface element is assigned to a collision model, specified by the :ref:`surf_collide<command-surf-collide>` command which affects how a particle bounces off the surface.
-Each surface element can optionally be assigned to a reaction model, specified by the :ref:`surf_react<command-surf-react>` command which determines if any surface chemistry occurs during a collision.
-Statistics for each surface element due to their interactions with particles can be tallied via the :ref:`compute surf<command-compute-surf>` command, time-averaged via the :ref:`fix ave/surf<command-fix-ave-surf>` command, and ouput via the :ref:`dump surface<command-dump>` command.
+Each surface element is assigned to a collision model, specified by the :ref:`command-surf-collide`  which affects how a particle bounces off the surface.
+Each surface element can optionally be assigned to a reaction model, specified by the :ref:`command-surf-react` which determines if any surface chemistry occurs during a collision.
+Statistics for each surface element due to their interactions with particles can be tallied via the :ref:`command-compute-surf`, time-averaged via the :ref:`command-fix-ave-surf`, and ouput via the :ref:`dump surface<command-dump>` command.

-Surface elememts can be assigned to surface groups via the :ref:`group surf<command-group>` command.
+Surface elements can be assigned to surface groups via the :ref:`group surf<command-group>` command.
 Surface group IDs are used by other commands to operate on selected sets of elements.
 This command has *group* and *typeadd* keywords which can be used to help assign different elements or different objects to different groups.